maxexcloo/maxexcloo/README.md

 ## Hi there, I'm Max Schaefer 👋

 Hey there!
-I'm a tech enthusiast with over 10 years of experience making cloud solutions smoother and faster.
-I've led small but mighty teams, offering technical support and keeping everything secure.
-I'm all about cloud solutions, automation, and optimizing infrastructure.
-Fun fact: I've slashed project delivery times by half and saved over 20% on costs through smart cloud strategies.
+With over a decade in the tech world, I’m passionate about creating smooth and efficient cloud solutions.
+I’ve led small, agile teams, cutting project delivery times in half and saving over 20% in costs through smart cloud strategies.
+My focus areas include cloud solutions, automation, and infrastructure optimization.
+I thrive on tackling complex challenges and finding innovative solutions to make tech work better for everyone.

-When I’m not knee-deep in tech projects, I love kicking back with some retro gaming, tweaking my homelab and home network, and messing around with Linux.
-I’m also into web archiving, scripting, and playing with cool new gadgets like the Flipper Zero, tiny small-factor phones and laptops, and handheld gaming devices.
+Outside of work, I dive into a variety of hobbies.
+I love retro gaming and often find myself tinkering with my homelab and home network setups.
+Linux is a constant source of experimentation for me, and I enjoy archiving the web and writing scripts to automate everyday tasks.
+Playing with new gadgets like the Flipper Zero, tiny small-factor devices, and handheld gaming gear keeps me excited about the latest tech trends.
 Always up to learn and experiment!

 <picture>
   <source